 In the meantime, here's a Los Angeles Times overview of the festival written last week by Susan King.

-TCM 2014 Festival Posts: The 2014 TCM Classic Film Festival: Day One; The 2014 TCM Classic Film Festival: Day Two; Tonight's Movie: Cheaper By the Dozen (1950) at the TCM Classic Film Festival; The 2014 TCM Classic Film Festival: Day Three; The 2014 TCM Classic Film Festival: Day Four; The 2014 TCM Classic Film Festival: Day Five; Tonight's Movie: Stagecoach (1939) at the TCM Classic Film Festival; Tonight's Movie: Touch of Evil (1958) at the TCM Classic Film Festival; Tonight's Movie: The Jungle Book (1967) at the TCM Classic Film Festival; Tonight's Movie: Her Sister's Secret (1946) at the TCM Classic Film Festival.
+TCM 2014 Festival Posts: The 2014 TCM Classic Film Festival: Day One; The 2014 TCM Classic Film Festival: Day Two; Tonight's Movie: Cheaper By the Dozen (1950) at the TCM Classic Film Festival; The 2014 TCM Classic Film Festival: Day Three; The 2014 TCM Classic Film Festival: Day Four; The 2014 TCM Classic Film Festival: Day Five; Tonight's Movie: Stagecoach (1939) at the TCM Classic Film Festival; Tonight's Movie: Touch of Evil (1958) at the TCM Classic Film Festival; Tonight's Movie: The Jungle Book (1967) at the TCM Classic Film Festival; Tonight's Movie: Her Sister's Secret (1946) at the TCM Classic Film Festival; Tonight's Movie: Written on the Wind (1956) at the TCM Classic Film Festival; Tonight's Movie: Why Worry?
+(1923) at the TCM Classic Film Festival.

 Previous 2014 coverage: Coming Soon!; The TCM Classic Film Festival 2014 Schedule; Film Festival Coverage Coming to Laura's Miscellaneous Musings.